The mailing list for and about women in science, engineering and technology,

 we aim to use clear subject headings so that members can quickly home in on topics and items of particular interest.

-about 5 to 10 messages a week, 1 of them may be a compilation made by Daphnet's manager from various sources.
-You can opt for the daily digest version.
+about 4 to 8 messages a week, 2 of them may be compilations made by Daphnet's manager from various sources.

-we occasionally publish requests for assistance -- ranging from information needed by students to appeals for people to appear on TV programmes.
+we occasionally publish requests for assistance -- ranging from information needed by students to appeals for people to speak on radio programmes.

 surprising depths of experience show in the answers to requests.
 We have a remarkable range of women in interesting posts.

-sometimes, we get into discussions (but not often, and not usually heated).
-Different views from different angles are valued.
+rarely, we get into discussions (but not often, and not usually heated).

 we often have information about jobs.
 It is normally clear from the subject heading which mailings those are, so you can avoid them if you wish.
 These are often, but not always, PhD studentships and Post-Doc posts, and frequently outside the UK.
 (The UK has few specifically-for-women posts, although jobs from known women-friendly sources are also included in the mailings.)